 - To build farmer capacity and community in the Denver Metro Area

 All students will be required to create a farm business plan that includes a marketing plan and enterprise cost estimates.
-Business plans will be presented on March 17th and will provide opportunity for feedback from your class peers and instructors, advisory committee members and staff.
+Business plans will be presented and will provide opportunity for feedback from your class peers and instructors, advisory committee members and staff.
 Certificate of completion will be presented to all students completing this assignment.

 The program builds capacity by: